 The System leases certain property and equipment under finance and operating leases.
 Leases are classified as either finance or operating leases based on the underlying terms of the agreement and certain criteria, such as the term of the lease relative to the useful life of the asset and the total lease payments to be made as compared to the fair value of the asset, amongst other criteria.
-Finance leases would result in an accounting treatment similar to an acquisition of the asset, however, the System did not have any finance leases as of December 31, 2022 and 2021.
+Finance leases would result in an accounting treatment similar to an acquisition of the asset, however, the System did not have any finance leases as of December 31, 2023 and 2022.

 For leases with initial terms greater than a year, the System records the related right-of-use assets and liabilities at the present value of the lease payments to be paid over the life of the related lease.
 The System's leases may include variable lease payments and renewal options.
 Variable lease payments are excluded from the amounts used to determine the right-of-use assets and liabilities unless the variable lease payments depend on an index or rate or are in substance fixed payments.
-Lease payments related to periods subject to renewal options are also excluded from the amounts used to determine the right-of-use assets and liabilities unless the Variable lease.
+Lease payments related to periods subject to renewal options are also excluded from the amounts used to determine the right-of-use assets and liabilities unless the System is reasonably certain to exercise the option to extend the lease.
 The present value of lease payments is calculated by utilizing the discount rate stated in the lease, when readily determinable.
 For leases for which this rate is not readily available, the System has elected to use a risk-free discount rate determined using a period comparable with that of the lease term.
 The System has made an accounting policy election to separate lease components from nonlease components in contracts when determining its lease payments for its asset classes except for medical equipment.
-As such, the System does not account for the applicable nonlease components together with the related lease components.
+As such, the System does not account for the applicable nonlease components together with the related lease components when determining the right-of-use assets and liabilities, except for medical equipment.